 Whether you're seeking a day of adventure, a three-day escape, or an epic 20-day expedition, Nepal offers treks to suit every adventurer's dream.

 it's recommended that you read this list of popular treks (with maps) to discover many more incredible trekking routes throughout Nepal.
+But if you are new to trekking, the do start from my page about trekking in Nepal.

 New to trekking?
 Get started by reading about what you can expect from trekking in Nepal.